Zytronium/atlas-higher_level_programming/custom_commands_4_sandbox/README.md

 ## gacp
 - Git add, commit, & push
 - If an argument is supplied, then that is the commit message.
-- The commit message should be in quotes if its more than 1 word.
+- The commit message should be in quotes if it's more than 1 word.
 - If no args are given, it commits with the message "commit msg"

 ## newjs